SIOSDataKeeper/SIOSDataKeeper-SQL-Cluster/README.md

 + 	By default, these settings require that you have at least 4 cores of available quota to deploy.

-+ 	The images used to create this deployment are
++ 	The images used to create this deployment are:
 	+ 	AD VM - Latest Windows Server 2012 R2 Image
-	+ 	SIOS DataKeeeper / SQL Server VMs - DataKeeper 8.3.0 marketplace image (requires license), which is based on the latest Windows Server 2012 R2 Image,  with SQL 2014 SP1 evaluation version
+	+ 	SIOS DataKeeper / SQL Server VMs - DataKeeper 8.3.0 marketplace image (requires license), which is based on the latest Windows Server 2012 R2 Image,  with SQL 2014 SP1 evaluation version
 	+ 	Client - Latest Windows Server 2012 R2 Image

 # Click the button below to deploy a<br/>SIOS DataKeeper / SQL 2014 Failover Cluster in the Azure Portal